tigera-solutions/eks-networking-bootcamp/README.md

    k9s version
    ```

-## EKS cluster with Azure CNI overlay and Calico Cloud for policy
+## EKS cluster with AWS VPC CNI overlay and Calico Cloud for policy

 In this example EKS cluster is provisioned with [AWS VPC CNI](https://docs.aws.amazon.com/eks/latest/userguide/eks-networking.html) option where each pod gets a routable IP assigned from the Amazon EKS VPC.